 The rebuttable presumption by the DLSE is that anyone rendering services for another party, except an independent contractor, is an employee under Labor Code section 3357.
 However, a number of factors will be considered in a dispute.
 The most important factor is whether the employer or principal controls or has the right to control the work and how it is done.

 Other factors that may be considered include whether the worker is engaged in an occupation or business that is distinct from the principal's business, whether the work is part of the employer or principal's regular business, who supplies the instruments and tools to do the work, the worker's investment in the materials required by their task, whether the service involves a special skill, the kind of occupation and the level of supervision, the opportunity for profit or loss based on managerial skill, the amount of time during which the services will be performed, how permanent the relationship is between the worker and the principal, how the worker is paid, and, to a lesser degree, the parties' beliefs.

 Generally, there is an employer-employee relationship if the employer or principal has significant control over work operations, the worker's duties are integral to the operations, and the nature of the work makes careful control unnecessary.

-You may be worried about the possibility of suffering from retaliation for objecting to not being paid overtime or demanding the minimum wage.
+You may be worried about the possibility of suffering from retaliation for objecting to not being paid overtime or demanding the minimum wage, or demand meal and rest breaks.
 When you are an employee, and your employer discriminates or retaliates against you because you ask questions about some aspect of wage and hour rules, or because you file a claim with the Labor Commissioner, you may be able to file a discrimination or retaliation complaint.
 However, it may be helpful to consult an experienced attorney about your situation.Consult a Wage Law Attorney in the Los Angeles Area